smauny/pipeline-act4behav/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This GitHub repository contains a set of Python scripts presented in X to automatically pre-process data and train classification models to detect animal behaviours from accelerometer data.
-A set of example data is available on: X and is presented in the following datapaper: X.
+A set of example data is available on: https://doi.org/10.57745/LGZBM1 and is presented in the following datapaper (in prep).

 This README file provides a step by step guide on how to use this pipeline.